 (U) So far in this series, I have suggested that people are good and that leadership makes a difference.
-From the feedback I have received, I say that these ideas are not universally held - but getting us talking about this is really what we are after.
+From the feedback I have received, I say that , , these ideas are not universally held - but getting us talking about this is really what we are after.
 Discuss these premises with your office mates and see what you think.
-Keep the cards and letters coming or join my brown bag lunches where we can discuss them in a group session.